Jennifer’s testimony

 My story was born after a very sad moment in my life: the loss of my mother.
 After two months, she was no longer there.

 I was trying to get pregnant and inevitably started to see the first signs.
-Even though I had had a gynaecological HPV examination four months earlier, nothing had emerged.
+Even though I had had a gynaecological examination four months earlier, nothing had emerged.
 Trusting my instincts, I went back to my gynaecologist.
-Knowing my CA125 family history (my mother had breast cancer in 2010 and was cured), he ordered all the necessary tests.
+Knowing my family history (my mother had breast cancer in 2010 and was cured), he ordered all the necessary exams.
 Within 20 days, he operated on me and saved my life.

 Mine was a high-grade serous adenocarcinoma on the right ovary, fortunately in the first stage.
 Despite this, they applied radical surgery, removing my appendix, omentum, ovaries, and uterus.
-This allowed me to be at peace with the path I am facing: adjuvant chemotherapy until September and the results of the genetic test.
+This infection allowed me to be at peace with the path I am facing: adjuvant chemotherapy until September and the results of the genetic exam.
 This CA125 test will give me a complete vision of my situation.

 Finding Solace in Connection